duoduobingbing/gelf-logging4j/docs/stack-trace-filter.md

 ## Verbose logging

-You can turn on verbose logging to inspect the discovery of `StackTraceFilter.packages` by setting the system property `logstash-gelf.StackTraceFilter.verbose` to `true`.
+You can turn on verbose logging to inspect the discovery of `StackTraceFilter.packages` by setting the system property `gelf-logging4j.StackTraceFilter.verbose` to `true`.

 ## Advanced Stack Trace Extraction